Tap-Payments/TapCardScannerKit-Android/README.md

     ```java
         include ':cardscanner', ':YourAppName'
     ```
-3. Setup your project to include goSellSDK as a dependency Module.
+3. Setup your project to include cardscanner as a dependency Module.
    1. File -> Project Structure -> Modules -> << your project name >>
    2. Dependencies -> click on **+** icon in the screen bottom -> add Module Dependency
    3. select cardscanner library